zyroball/SearchArrayIndex/README.md

 # SearchArrayIndex
-Search to object for Two-dimensional array sample.
+Search to object for two-dimensional array example.